pulp/pulp-fixtures/README.rst

 Dependencies
 ------------

-The fixture generation scripts do little more than call out to system utilities and mangle the results.
+The make targets and fixture generation scripts do little more than call out to system utilities and mangle the results.
 It's the user's responsibility to ensure the necessary utilities are available and usable.
 Dependencies are listed below, according to make target.
 Common system utilities like ``fmt``, ``patch`` and ``realpath`` are omitted.

+``lint``
+    The ``shellcheck`` executable must be available.

 ``fixtures/docker``
     The ``docker`` utility must be available.